jtablesaw/tablesaw/README.md

 # Please Note

-__I am not currently maintaining or extending this software due to a lack of time.__
+__I am not currently maintaining, supporting, or extending this software due to a lack of time.
+I may fix a few bugs, but cannot commit to doing so in a timely manner.__

+### Overview

 __Tablesaw__ is the shortest path to data science in Java.
 It includes a data-frame, an embedded column-store, and  hundreds of methods to transform, summarize, or filter data.
 If you work with data in Java, it will probably save you time and effort.